Who was the most dangerous of the early heretics?

 Now, notice one statement Irenaeus wrote that Rome really likes (cf. #834 Catechism of the Catholic Church, pp. 240-241):

 ...the very great, the very ancient, and universally known Church founded and organized at Rome by the two most glorious apostles, Peter and Paul; as also [by pointing out] the faith preached to men, which comes down to our time by means of the successions of the bishops.
 For it is a matter of necessity that every Church should agree with this Church, on account of its preeminent authority, that is, the faithful everywhere, inasmuch as the tradition has been preserved continuously by those who exist everywhere.
 (Irenaeus.
 Adversus haereses, Book III, Chapter 3, Verse 2)

 But at this time in history, Irenaeus must have known the differences in Passover and the false prophet Montanus, etc. that the faithful in Asia Minor held from those of Rome.
-Furthermore, the Bible contradicts the account about Peter and Paul founded the Church of God in Rome.
+Furthermore, the Bible contradicts the account about Peter and Paul founded the Church of God in Rome (cf. Romans 15:18-22).
 Additionally, even Roman Catholic scholars admit that Peter and Paul did NOT found the Church in Rome (for some details, please see What Do Roman Catholic Scholars Actually Teach About Early Church History?).
-Yet, Irenaeus put out wrong information that is still be relied on today.
+Yet, Irenaeus put out wrong information on this that is still be relied on today.

 Furthemore, Irenaues believed and pushed the myth about the Septuagint: